Summary:

 What is Rainbow Fentanyl?

-Rainbow fentanyl refers to fentanyl that has been deliberately dyed to appear in various bright colors.
-This is believed to be a tactic used by drug traffickers to attract a younger user base by making the drug look playful and less threatening.
+Rainbow fentanyl refers to fentanyl deliberately dyed to display various bright colors.
+Experts believe drug traffickers use this tactic to attract a younger user base by making the drug look playful and less threatening.
 Fentanyl itself is an extremely potent synthetic opioid, approximately 50 times stronger than heroin and 100 times more potent than morphine, making even small amounts deadly.

 What are Rainbow Fentanyl Pills?